But who will carry on your legacy?

-Childlessness aside, Polk and Childress would go on to launch quite a political career.
+Childlessness aside, Polk and the First Lady would go on to launch quite a political career.
 In a time when motherhood was considered the only job for a woman, Childress was busy serving as an advisor for her husband; helping him with his speeches, offering advice, and copying his correspondence.
 Childress was also a devout Presbyterian who refused to attend the theater and horse races, banned hard liquor from the White House, and renounced dancing.
 Speaking of dancing, she didn’t even dance at the inaugural ball!
 Even still, she was considered a charming and popular First Lady.

 Andrew Jackson – Biological Father to None; Guardian to Many